THE SAUCES THAT DOMINATE

 A SOUTH AMERICAN LEGACY

-Native to the Andes Mountains, the simple tomato, which is a member of the nightshade family that includes tobacco, potato, and chilli peppers, is actually considered fruit.
-Deriving from the Aztec word ‘tomatl’, it has a varied and interesting history that begins in South America from the 7th century onwards.
-South Americans, during this time, used it as a base for many of their foods.
-The concept of using tomatoes to create sauces also began during this time.
-Today, the tomato is a simple, yet essential ingredient to several recipes throughout the world.
-Various versions of tomato sauce dominate Mediterranean cooking and different versions of tomato-based dishes exist in several countries around the world.
+The simple tomato, which is native to the Andes Mountains, is actually considered a fruit.
+The tomato is a member of the nightshade family that includes tobacco, potato, and chilli peppers.
+It derives from the Aztec word ‘tomatl’, and it has a varied and interesting history that begins in South America from the 7th century onwards.
+South Americans, during this time, used it as a base for many of their foods, and they also experimented with several sauces.

 SALSA ROJA